 The South Hampshire GI Strategy and Implementation Plan, together with a list of other GI strategies and plans are available below.

 South Hampshire Green Infrastructure Implementation Plan June 2019

 PfSH Table of Relevant Green Infrastructure Strategies and Plans (August 2019)

 Flood Risk Management

-The PUSH Strategic Flood Risk Assessment (SFRA) 2016 update has delivered revised reporting, mapping and guidance notes to replace the document “Partnership for Urban South Hampshire Strategic Flood Risk Assessment Final Report, December 2007” which was compiled by Atkins Ltd and published in 2007.
-The update was undertaken on behalf of PUSH by the Eastern Solent Coastal Partnership and delivered in June 2016.
+The PfSH Strategic Flood Risk Assessment (SFRA) 2016 update has delivered revised reporting, mapping and guidance notes to replace the document “Partnership for Urban South Hampshire Strategic Flood Risk Assessment Final Report, December 2007” which was compiled by Atkins Ltd and published in 2007.
+The update was undertaken on behalf of PfSH by the Eastern Solent Coastal Partnership and delivered in June 2016.

-The purpose of the PUSH SFRA update has been to:
+The purpose of the PfSH SFRA update has been to:

 - provide information that reflects the changes to planning policy and guidance and new Legislation since the previous SFRA;